sarmad9987/Urdu-news-sentiment-analysis-for-trading-in-Karachi-Stock-exchange/README.md

 ## Datasets:

-* We used manually annotated urdu news headlines instances for model training and evaluation.
+* 3985 Urdu news headlines instances were manually annotated by us for model training and evaluation.

-* 79057 unlabelled instances of Urdu news headlines dataset for predcition by our trained models.
+* 79057 unlabelled instances of Urdu news headlines dataset were extracted for sentiments prediction by our trained models to be used as trading signals for KSE-100 index.

 Urdu news headlines were extracted for this project from this [Dataset](https://data.mendeley.com/datasets/834vsxnb99/3)